Safety Tips for Driving in the Snow

 5. Regularly check your tire pressure and tread.

 Speaking of winter tires, if temperatures are fluctuating or it’s been over a month since you last checked, check the air pressure and tread of your tires.
-It's not just a safety measure; it maximizes the performance of your tires.
+It's not just a temporary safety measure; it maximizes the performance of your tires.

 6. Pack an emergency kit with supplies.